 You’ll probably have seen a whole host of baby rice, baby porridge, baby pasta, baby rice cakes etc. on the market.
-Yet there’s no reason why your baby can’t eat normal (cheaper) versions (NHS, 2018).
+Yet there’s no reason why your baby can’t eat normal (cheaper) versions (First Steps Nutrition Trust, 2020).

 5. Make a meal plan

-It might surprise you to know that as much as half of all food grown is lost or wasted before and after it reaches home (Lundqvist et al, 2008).
+It might surprise you to know that as much as half of all food grown is lost or wasted before and after it reaches home (Harvey et al, 2022).
 At least you can do your part to reduce food waste after buying your food.

-It might sound dull and like something your parents used to do that you want to roll your eyes.
-But meal plans do mean you buy what you need and don’t end up chucking out a load of fresh goodies each week (Small Footprint Family, 2017b).
+It might sound dull, and like something your parents used to do that made you want to roll your eyes.
+But meal plans do mean you buy what you need and don’t end up chucking out a load of fresh goodies each week.

 6. Bake with leftovers

-When you do have fruit or veg left over that’s about to go off, sling it into some muffins or a frittata with a few herbs (Best Recipes, 2018).
-Older babies can even join in by playing with the dough.
+When you do have fruit or veg left over that’s about to go off, sling it into some muffins or an omlette with a few herbs.
 And voila: a free extra meal, pretty much.

 7. Use frozen fruit and veg

 Add frozen fruit to yoghurts instead of buying flavoured and sweetened ones, or add handfuls of frozen spinach to pasta sauces.
-Frozen fruit and veg is some of the best for you and it’s so much cheaper (The Telegraph, 2012).
+Frozen fruit and veg retains its nutrients and it’s so much cheaper (Ellis, 2020).